-^{}Note 1: Our fee for certification of grants and claims is yet to be finalised for 2012/13 and will be reported to the nest meeting of the Joint Governance and Audit Committee.
+Note 1: Our fee for certification of grants and claims is yet to be finalised for 2012/13 and will be reported to the next Joint Governance and Audit Committee within the Audit Certification Report for 2012/13.

-Summary of audit differences 8.
+8. Summary of audit differences